lashley History, Family Crest & Coats of Arms

 - Nick Lashley, British producer, songwriter and musician, best known for his work with Alanis Morissette

 - Ronald Lashley Hockman (b.
-1924), American Democrat politician, Member of West Virginia State House of Delegates from Tucker County, 1959-60
+1924), American Democratic Party politician, Member of West Virginia State House of Delegates from Tucker County, 1959-60

 Related Stories +